ccorsi/ccorsi.github.io/progtools/jacoco.md

 web site or at my current set of Maven notes at [Java notes](../#maven) or [Maven notes](../maven/).
 While those references are maven specific we will expand on what the above means and how this can be configured.

-The first to notice is that the JaCoCo plugin is executed within three different goals, **prepare-agent**, **report** and **check**.
+The first thing to notice is that the JaCoCo plugin is executed within three different goals, **prepare-agent**, **report** and **check**.
 Each of these goals are required to be able to properly use JaCoCo within your maven project.
 The **prepare-agent** goal is used to setup the JaCoCo command that will instrument the project java classes.
 This means that the java classes will be enhanced with JaCoCo specific code that is used to gather metrics that will be stored and used to determine your code coverage.
-The **check** goal is used to compare the gathered information of your test runs and compare the data with the expected conditions defined in the **rules** section above.
+The **check** goal is used to compare the gathered information from your test runs and compare the data with the expected conditions defined in the **rules** section above.
 If those rules have not been fulfilled then the build will fail, by default.
 While the **report** goal is used to generate a user readable report that will contain information about the coverage results of your maven project test runs.